NicholasDow/BookMakingGuide/demo.md

 [\[drugUseProbOfParentsEqualNotGivenStudents\]]{#drugUseProbOfParentsEqualNotGivenStudents
-label="drugUseProbOfParentsEqualNotGivenStudents"} (a) Write out the following statement in conditional probability notation: "*The probability a random case has = if it is known that =* ".
-Notice that the condition is now based on the student, not the parent. (b) Determine the probability from part (a).
+label="drugUseProbOfParentsEqualNotGivenStudents"} (a) Write out the following statement in conditional probability notation: "*The probability a random case has = not if it is known that = not*".
+Notice that the condition is now based on the student, not the parent.
+(b) Determine the probability from part (a).
 Table [\[drugUseProbTable\]](#drugUseProbTable){reference-type="ref+page"
 reference="drugUseProbTable"} may be helpful.[^26]